Bread Dad

 Ingredients – Easy Vegan Banana Bread Recipe

-• 1/2 Cup – Vegetable Oil – 115 milliliters – Use a neutral tasting vegetable oil such as corn or canola.
+• 1/2 Cup – Vegetable Oil – 115 milliliters – Use a neutral tasting vegetable oil such as corn, mild/light olive oil or avocado oil.
 Do not use strongly flavored oil or old oil.
 For more info, see the tips below.

 • 1/2 Cup – Vegan Light Brown Sugar (packed cup) – 107 grams